1. Complete the Free Application for Federal Student Aid (FAFSA) and the CSS/PROFILE by the March 1st deadline.

 3. Submit official costs of your study abroad program if you are studying on non-UVA programs and exchange programs.

-The costs affiliated with the term or year abroad should include required program fees and expenses including books, room and board, local transportation, airfare, and personal expenses.
+The costs affiliated with the term or year abroad should include required program fees and expenses including books, housing and dining, local transportation, airfare, and personal expenses.
 Official costs are defined as costs provided by the study abroad program (i.e. program brochure, website).
 Making personal estimates and submitting these estimates is not sufficient.
 Complete and submit the Education Abroad Expense Form.